dsambrano/portfolio/README.md

 Dev Plan:

-- Here is how I would change this: The titles (sexier) specifically overarching saying these are how I have specifically impacted several different feilds to with my research expertise.
+- Here is how I would change this: The titles (sexier) specifically overarching saying these are how I have specifically impacted several different fields to with my research expertise.
-Each title becomes like Consumer Modifications, Forcasting consumer Decision Making etc.
+Each title becomes like Consumer Modifications, Forecasting consumer Decision Making etc.
 - Fix side by side images on Bayes see official [page](https://github.com/dsambrano/portfolio?tab=readme-ov-file#deshawn-sambranos-portfolio)

 ## [Bayesian Statistics](bayes/bayes.md)